 After moving to Toronto in 1981, Steve apprenticed as a recording engineer in a studio owned by film composer Paul Zaza, an experience that provided a good deal of up-close exposure to the world of recording, arranging and producing music.
 He also dabbled in civilian life for awhile, writing ad copy for the Sears Canada catalogue for three years.

 In the summer of 1988 he moved to Peterborough, Ontario and joined Tanglefoot, discovering what he has since referred to as 'a calling'.
 The next 21 years were spent creating, performing, recording, touring, laughing and exploring with some of the most talented, inspiring and generally excellent people anywhere.

 Among his musical influences he lists Joe Grant, Led Zeppelin, Stan Rogers, Benjamin Britten and John Rutter.
 His tastes generally tend toward the dramatic, something he attributes to having a restless nature.
 He says he's easily bored, but claims his idea of a great day is sitting around in an English cathedral doing pretty much nothing.

-He has a wide range of interests: backyard astronomy (two telescopes and counting), playing oldtimers hockey, paleo-anthropology, archaeology, astronomy, ancient history, space flight, aviation, choral music and soccer.
+Steve has a wide range of interests: backyard astronomy (two telescopes and counting), playing oldtimers hockey, paleo-anthropology, archaeology, ancient history, space flight, aviation, choral music and soccer.

 In civilian life, Steve can most often be located on the premises of Bayshore Broadcasting in Owen Sound, working as freelance producer and announcer.
 Since 2012 he has played with RPR, a band comprised of former Tanglefoot colleagues Rob Ritchie and Al Parrish, and percussionist and singer-songwriter Beaker Granger.
 He also plays bass in Midnight Blue, a Wiarton-based band that plays dances and weddings.